HughG/alexander/notes.md

 Some time after learning about Design Patterns through the "Gang of Four" book, I bought some books by architect Christopher Alexander, upon whose ideas these "patterns" were based.
-From these -- _The Timeless Way of Building_ and _A Pattern Lanugage_ -- I learned several things which put these patterns in a larger and more useful context.
+From these -- _The Timeless Way of Building_ and _A Pattern Language_ -- I learned several things which put these patterns in a larger and more useful context.
 Recently I stumbled on a link to his essay [_A City is Not a Tree_](https://www.patternlanguage.com/archive/cityisnotatree.html) was inspired to look into more of his works to see whether they might also apply